 Smoke Hollow 205

 This is easily the best value in a travel BBQ we have seen.
-While its listed price is $120, we rarely see it sold for over $80.
-All the models that scored higher are $20-$120 more expensive.
-In addition, it is very lightweight, especially considering that it comes with a decent cooking area of 205 sq inches.
+While its listed price is $120, we rarely see it sold for over $80 at online retailers.
+All the models that scored higher are more expensive.
+Also, it is very lightweight, especially considering that it comes with a decent cooking area of 205 sq inches.
 That doesn't include the 105 sq inch warming rack that the majority of portable grills lack.
-We found this model to be a great value and easily granted it a Best Buy award.
+This model is a great value and a standout for our Best Buy Award.

 Read review: Smoke Hollow 205